obsoletenerd/obsoletenerd.com/content/Building-a-blog-with-Pelican-and-Cloudflare-Pages.md

 cd obsoletenerd.com
 ```

-Edit `pyproject.toml` and use the following:
+Edit `pyproject.toml` and use the following as an example:

 ```bash
 [project]